 Registration and Thresholds

-As of now, businesses must register for VAT if their taxable turnover exceeds a threshold of £85,000 per year.
-This threshold will increase to £90,000 starting from April 1, 2024.
+As of now, businesses must register for VAT if their taxable turnover exceeds a threshold of £90,000 per year which has been increased from £85,000 on April 1, 2024.
 Voluntary registration is also possible for businesses with lower turnovers, which can be beneficial in reclaiming VAT on business expenses.

 A Comprehensive Guide on the Current VAT Rates and Thresholds in the UK